![]() |

 The purpose of this course is to explain the limits of computers, what they can and cannot do, both in terms of their fundamental limitations and their practical application.
 You will learn about the theoretical foundations on which computer science is built.
 You will learn how to design a simple theoretical computer with a minimal instruction set and prove that it has equal computational power to this year's fastest supercomputer, or next year's.
 You will learn how to tell if a problem is not worth tackling using a computer, and if it is to be tacked, whether an exact solution can be sought or whether it should only be approximated.
 In the case of the latter scenario, you will learn how it can be much more efficient to transform an unseen problem into a suitable form for off-the-shelf approximation packages, rather than write the code from scratch.

-Monday morning reading and exercises.
+Preliminary reading and exercises.
 Please read the following mathematical preliminaries (linked here) that recap what you should already know from your undergraduate degree.
 For example, the concepts of set, tuple, relation, string (also referred to as a word), and language should be familiar to you.
-An appropriate self-testing exercise would be: formulate the problem of sorting an arbitrary length list of integers as a language acceptance problem.
+An appropriate self-testing exercise would be: formulate the problem of sorting an arbitrary length list of integers as a language recognition problem.

 Each of the following sections corresponds to approximately a half day of lectures.